Substances and Particles F-K

 - DS9: "Hippocratic Oath" - Goran'Agar has succeeded in fighting his addiction for the enzyme and surviving.
 The Vorta are established as administrators of Ketracel white for the Jem'Hadar.

 - DS9: "To the Death" - Weyoun administers the enzyme to First Omet'iklan and the other Jem'Hadar before an upcoming battle with Dominion rebels.

-- DS9: "Behind the Lines" - Due to an increasingly short supply of Ketracel White, Damar secretly proposed poisoning the remaining supply before it ran out and the Jem'Hadar ran amok.
+- DS9: "Behind the Lines" - Due to an increasingly short supply of Ketracel white, Damar proposes secretly poisoning the remaining supply before it runs out and the Jem'Hadar run amok.

 Origin unknown.
 Nature uncertain.

 - VOY: "Projections" - Lt.
 Barclay tells the Holodoc that his headaches are due to "kinoplasmic radiation oxidizing your brain cells."

 - TOS: "Plato's Stepchildren" - Platonians use it to hold Enterprise crew captive and force them to perform for their amusement.
 McCoy synthesizes the chemical so the crew can escape.

 - TNG: "A Matter of Perspective" - Dr. Apgar's experiments involve the generation of Krieger waves.
 They burn holes in walls and decks of the Enterprise.